eclipse-ee4j/glassfish/docs/website/src/main/resources/certifications/jakarta-batch/1.0/TCK-Results.md

   Linux Centos 7

 Test results:
-These are results from the jbatch stage of Jakarta EE Platform CTS
+These are results from the jbatch "stage" of Jakarta EE Platform CTS

 ```
 [javatest.batch] ********************************************************************************